Remove Windows Movie Maker virus (Virus Removal Instructions) - Microsoft Support Scam

 This is Trial Version of Windows Movie Maker.
 Please buy full version for full-featured software and tech support.

 The alert includes “Register,” “Buy Now” and “Later” buttons.
-Users, who fell for the scam and decided to obtain the license, where redirected to the payment website where people are asked to pay $29.99 for the non-existing version of the program.
+Users, who fell for the scam and decided to obtain the license, were redirected to the payment website where people are asked to pay $29.99 for the non-existing version of the program.
 Scammers know how to motivate users into falling for the scam – they lie about generous 25% discount.

 Computer users, who are looking for a free movie making or editing program, might find a hoax software download site among top results in Google search.
 However, windows-movie-maker.org was reported as a malicious website to the search giant.
-Though, it hasn’t been removed from Google yet.

-- Always do your research before downloading software: read user reviews, look up for information about developers, etc.
+- Always do your research before downloading software: read user reviews, look up information about developers, etc.

 - Download software from the publisher’s websites only.